 The Blackburn Cult was, arguably, one of the strangest religious cults to have operated in Los Angeles (which says a lot).
-It was officially called the Divine Order of the Royal Arms of the Great Eleven, or Great Eleven Club, and was founded in the Bunkerhill neighborhood of Downtown Los Angeles by 41-year-old Matilda May Otis Blackburn(1) (she went by May) and her 24-year-old daughter, Ruth Wieland Rizzio(2).
+It was officially called the Divine Order of the Royal Arms of the Great Eleven, or Great Eleven Club, and was founded in the then-declining Bunkerhill neighborhood of Downtown Los Angeles by 41-year-old Matilda May Otis Blackburn(1) (she went by May) and her 24-year-old daughter, Ruth Wieland Rizzio(2).

-As a result, Blackburn was exonerated, but the publicity and scandal around her case decimated her following.
+As a result, although Blackburn was exonerated, the publicity and scandal around her case decimated her following.
 In 1936, she finally published a book titled “The Origin of God.”
 She died in Los Angeles in 1951.

 (1) A number of accounts cite May Blackburn's age in 1922 at 60.
 She was, however, born in Iowa on August 2, 1881.